Wajid Ali Khan Burki: Personal life and hobbies

-Wajid married Iqbal Bano Khanum, a Pashtun, in 1935 and they had five children, three sons Javed Burki, Jamshed Burki, Dr. Nausherwan K. Burki and twin daughters.
+He married Iqbal Bano Khanum, a Pashtun, in 1935 and they had five children, three sons Javed Burki, Jamshed Burki, Dr. Nausherwan K. Burki and twin daughters.

 In 1961, Barque's Pakistan Trade Directory and Who's who, described him as "an amiable and jovial person, frank, forthright and outspoken.
 One has to be always alert, always at one's toes, to be popular with him."
 He enjoyed shooting and fishing, shared fishermen tales, and also contributed to cattle breeding, introducing the Jersey strain to Pakistan.
 Fond of horses, he held the positions of chairman at the Rawalpindi Race Club and steward at the Jockey Club in Pakistan.

 Service years

 British Indian Army

-Standing 6 feet tall, Wajid was commissioned into the Indian Medical Service of the British Indian Army on 10 May 1926, ranking as top officer among the only four officers selected from a pool of over sixty foreign qualified candidates.
+Standing 6 feet tall, he was commissioned into the Indian Medical Service of the British Indian Army on 10 May 1926, ranking as top officer among the only four officers selected from a pool of over sixty foreign qualified candidates.
 He worked in military hospitals in Jullundur, Bakloh, Quetta, and from 1928 to 1932 in Karachi.
 After returning to the United Kingdom for further studies in medicine, he obtained his DOMS degree in ophthalmology at Moorfields Eye Hospital in 1932, having trained under John Herbert Parsons and published three papers on exophthalmia and microphthalmia.
 He was then appointed as an eye specialist at the Indian Military Hospital in Meerut.
 He was on military leave outside of British India up to 30 September 1933.

 During World War II, his career advanced significantly.
 He was promoted to Lieutenant Colonel and tasked with leading a field ambulance unit in the 5th Infantry Division (India) during the East African/Abyssinian campaign from 1940 to 1941.
 He served as the acting assistant director of medical services of the division in the Western Desert campaign from 1941 to 1942.
 In recognition of his services, he was awarded the Member of the Order of the British Empire, promoted to full colonel in 1942, and took on the role of assistant director medical services of the 7th Indian Infantry Division in the Burma campaign, where he played a key role in controlling malaria and other diseases among British and Indian soldiers.
 He was twice mentioned in despatches, for participating in the Abyssinian campaign and Battle of the Admin Box.
 He also served in the Battle of Imphal and Battle of Kohima and earned the Companion of the Order of the British Empire for distinguished services.